 - CT is tolerated well.
 Sedation and pain-relievers are not needed, so there is no recovery period.
 You will be free to resume your usual activities immediately after the exam.

 - There is a very small risk that inflating the colon could injure or perforate the bowel.
 This has been estimated to happen in fewer than one in 2,000 patients.

 - CT scanning does require exposure to x-rays, but the radiation dose is very low, typically 15 percent less than is needed for a barium enema x-ray examination of the colon.

 - Special care is taken during x-ray examinations to ensure maximum radiation safety.
 Women should always inform their doctor or the CT Staff if there is any possibility that they are pregnant.

 To ask a question about a virtual colonoscopy or to book an appointment, contact our specialist team available Monday – Friday 8am – 6pm and on Saturday from 9am – 1pm.

 Our gastrointestinal specialists team have a dedicated and caring approach and will seek to find you the earliest appointment possible with the correct specialist for your needs.

 If you are self-paying you don’t need a referral from your GP for an appointment with a Consultant.
 You can simply refer yourself and book an appointment.
-However if you would like to book a Virtual Colonoscopy appointment you will need a referral from your GP.
+However if you would like to book a Gastroscopy appointment you will need a referral from your GP.
 If you have medical insurance (e.g. Bupa, Axa PPP, Aviva), you will need to contact your insurer for authorisation for any treatment and, in most cases, you will require a referral letter from your GP.
 If you do not have a GP, then we have an in-house private GP practice that you can use.
 Alternatively we can suggest the most appropriate course of action for you to take, given your location and individual circumstance.